Jair Bolsonaro, defiantly unvaccinated, will test U.N. General Assembly’s covid ‘honor system’

 The New York mayor, referring to clinics offering single-dose Johnson & Johnson vaccines that the city plans to make available to UNGA attendees, added that “anyone who’s had a non-approved vaccine can get one of the ones that we’re using here that are effective.”

-The U.N. indicated that the issue is still being discussed.
-Referring to discussions with New York and the U.S. government, U.N. spokesperson Dujarric said, “we have cooperated with the Host Country and the Host City on these matters and will continue to be discussing these matters with them."

-"We fully expect to find appropriate solutions consistent with our respective requirements and status,” Dujarric said at the news conference.

-Others said the solution, particularly in the case of Bolsonaro, was clear.
-Brazilian author and U.N.
+Others may wish for stronger action.
+In the case of Bolsonaro, Brazilian author and U.N.
 Messenger of Peace Paulo Coelho tweeted that it “would be a victory to prevent the delegation of Brazil’s president from entering” the General Assembly Hall if he is not vaccinated.